nxmbiar/.github/README.md

 #### 7. [TE - Endpoint Agent Get Detailed Path Trace](/TE-EndpointAgentGetDetailedPathTrace__definition_workflow_01PARZE1PAOTG2qTw6VsxrqwPju7Urxi0cB)

-There should be atleast one issue please Returns a hop-by-hop summary of the path trace data collected during path visualization.
+There should be atleast one issue Returns a hop-by-hop summary of the path trace data collected during path visualization.
 In each round, one path discovery attempt is made to reach the destination.
 The entire path is returned.
 A roundId must be specified.
 Documentation: https://developer.thousandeyes.com/v6/endpoint_test_data/#/endpoint_traceroute

 Steps to use: